microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 # Generics

 ## Previous questions
+* Can you auto-implemented event property

 Fundamentally, we want to be able to reuse code and use optimized structures/objects for our programming.

-*Generics* are a mechinism that provides algorithm reuse
+*Generics* are a mechanism that provides algorithm reuse

 Let's look at the list of functionality/optimized algorithms in Systems.Collections.Generic

 ## Goals
 * As usual, Jeffrey got a little carried away with specifics.
 * Focus on what is a generic
-* how is it used
+* How is it used
+* What it might look like in our code base (PSD)
 * why we should use them/not be afraid of using classes that use them
 * How they look in the CLR
+* What is a constraint and what problem do they solve

 ## Basics --> what is a 'generic'/what does it look like